LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module5/lab3.rst

-Lab 5.3 - Setup Postman to interact with the iControlLX extension
+Lab 5.3 - Setup Postman to interact with the iControl LX Extension
 -----------------------------------------------------------------

-In this lab we will setup the Postman client to be able to interact with the iControlLX Extension we installed in lab 2.
+In this lab we will setup the Postman client to be able to interact with the iControl LX Extension we installed in lab 2.

 Task 1 - Setup Postman client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^